Apply now for Fall 2022!

 Letters of Recommendation

 At least three confidential letters of recommendation must be submitted by those in a position to assess the applicant’s past performance and future academic potential.
-Please use the graduate application portal to generate online requests for confidential letters of recommendations.
+Please use the graduate application portal to generate online requests for confidential letters of recommendation.
 Recommenders will receive instructions by email for uploading their letters directly to the Duquesne system.

 More information regarding the Philosophy Ph.D. program course of study, funding for Ph.D. students, placement record, course offerings, and our current graduate students can be found via the links on the left side of this page.
 For program issues that are not treated sufficiently there or questions concerning the content of supporting application materials, please contact Dr. Lanei Rodemeyer, Director of Graduate Studies in Philosophy, firstname.lastname@example.org.